 Listed below are all of the accredited schools in Arkansas that offer Health Administration degree programs.go to school listings

-Arkansas should see more openings for medical and health services managers in the near future.
-In order to alleviate the pressure that the shortage of medical administrators has caused in major cities, such as Little Rock and Fort Smith, some independent practices are opening up in rural areas in Arkansas.
+Arkansas, like much of the rest of the country, is seeing an expansion in medical and health services management positions.
+In order to train the number of medical administrators the state needs, many schools have expanded their healthcare administration degree programs.has caused in major cities, such as Little Rock and Fort Smith, some independent practices are opening up in rural areas in Arkansas.

 Health Admin Education in Arkansas

+As health care administration expands, educational institutions in Arkansas are staying ahead of the curve. the University of Arkansas for Medical Sciences (UAMS) recently received $2.45 million in grants to increase minority and disabled students earning doctoral degrees in the biomedical sciences.
 The Arkansas Department of Higher Education (ADHE) Academic Challenge Scholarship and the Arkansas Department of Higher Education Governor’s Scholars Program are two resources for financial aid in Arkansas.
 You should also look into the Florence Wood/Arkansas Occupational Therapy Association Scholarship, as it is specific to those studying health services.
-In order to become a medical services manager or administrator, you must possess a bachelor’s degree.
-Most positions will also require you to pass a licensing exam and complete a state-approved training program.

 Outlook for Health Admin Careers in Arkansas

-If you have your master's degree in health services, you're likely to make more than the mean annual income for medical and health services managers, which is currently $77,530 in Arkansas (Bureau of Labor Statistics, 2010 data).
+If you have your master's degree in health services, you're likely to make more than the mean annual income for medical and health services managers, which is currently $78,170 in Arkansas according to the U.S. Bureau of Labor Statistics, 2013 data.
 Since independent practices are being established outside of major cities to help cushion the blow of the health care worker shortage, you could also find more opportunities in the rural areas of Arkansas.